Chapter Twenty: Emergence

 Mateo looked at Aisha, then at Leena, then at the new prompt.

-He could win this round.
+He could still win this round.

 He slid the card into the center.